Last Updated on 24 June 2024 by Cycloscope

 Boat trips in Ireland: Cliff of Moher and Aran Islands

-From Doolin several ferries depart during the day, you can go to see only the cliffs from the sea, the ride takes about an hour and is really worth it.
-Or you can go first to see one of the Aran islands and see the sea cliff on the way back, this solution costs 30 euros each.
+From Doolin several ferries depart during the day, and you can go to see only the cliffs from the sea, the ride takes about an hour and is really worth it.
+Or you can go first to see one of the Aran Islands and see the sea cliff on the way back, this solution costs 30 euros each.
 You can even camp on one of the islands, the bikes can be transported on the ferries.

-We have visited the island of Inisheer, with its characteristic stone walls, apparently there are also seals but we haven’t seen them.
+We have visited the island of Inisheer, with its characteristic stone walls, apparently, there are also seals but we haven’t seen them.
 There is a beautiful beach of crystal clear water where the most daring can swim, behind the beach you can camp.
 Or rather, you could not, but many were camping.

 Read the Reviews and book your Cliff of Moher Cruise